PaganoBerserker/docs/README.md

 * Access to [Fleek](https://fleek.co/) account or creating one.
 * You must have installed [Rubygems](https://rubygems.org/pages/download) (check your Gems version using gem -v),[GCC, and Make](https://www.delftstack.com/es/howto/linux/how-to-install-gcc-compiler-on-ubuntu/) (check versions using gcc -v, g++ -v, and make -v), as well as [Ruby 2.5.0](https://www.ruby-lang.org/es/documentation/installation/) (check your Ruby version using ruby -v).

+## Installation

+Before contributing to DCF, you need to prepare your Linux system with Jekyll by following these steps.

 ## :scroll: How to contribute to DCF.  :scroll:

 ### :notebook: "Verify that there are no issues in DCF."  :notebook: